magento/merchdocs/src/customers/account-dashboard-my-purchase-orders.md

 {:.bs-callout-warning}
 If an item in a purchase order is out-of-stock, or has insufficient quantity available, when the purchase order is converted into an actual order, an error will occur.
 If backorders are enabled, the order will be processed normally.

+## Bulk approval/rejection

+As of Magneto 2.4.1, approvers may approve or reject mutliple purchase orders at once.

+1. On the _My Purchase Order_ page, go to the Requires My Approval tab.
+1. Using the checkboxes, select the purchase orders you wish to approve or reject.
+1. Click the <span class="btn">Approve Selected</span> or the <span class="btn">Reject Selected</span> button.

+You can only select purchase orders on which you can take an action.
+Others are grayed out.
+Company Administrators can make bulk approvals or rejections for any active Purchase Orders in their Company.

 ## Create a new purchase order from existing purchase order